ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 There are three model-based test suites in the Exchange MAPI Protocol Test Suites package: MS-OXCFXICS, MS-OXCRPRPT, and MS-OXCTABL.
 In the model-based test suite, the protocol behaviors are modeled by defining actions, states, and machines.
-The machines are used to generate test suite source code through Spec Explorer.
+The machines are used to generate the test suite source code through Spec Explorer.

 ### Actions